 The app will feature a range of content designed to push the limits of virtual reality on mobile devices, including animated VR, interactive 360° videos, dynamic binaural audio and branching narratives, which let users decide where to take the story.
 It was developed using technology from EEVO, and alongside user feedback, the app provides analytics and VR heat maps to show where users are looking while they’re in virtual reality.
 This will help BBC developers and editorial teams learn more from their content, helping them to refine storytelling techniques in this emerging medium.

 One of the first pieces of VR to be published in the app is a trailer for upcoming BBC Three feature-length documentary One Deadly Weekend in America.
-The VR trailer is a virtual experience about gun crime, immersing you into an American street scene where clips from the documentary play around you.The app provides analytics and VR heat maps to show where users are looking Click To Tweet
+The VR trailer is a virtual experience about gun crime, immersing you into an American street scene where clips from the documentary play around you.The app analytics and VR heat maps show where users are looking Click To Tweet

 The One Deadly Weekend VR trailer was developed by BBC Three in collaboration with virtual reality studio Parable VR.
 It was commissioned by BBC Three controller Damian Kavanagh, who will be taking on an additional role as editorial lead for BBC Taster.